TrebledJ/trebledj.github.io/content/posts/ctf/2023-10-maple/2023-10-02-maplectf-2023-mostly-harmless.md

 Now $\texttt{MyList[Reverse]} {} \goodbreak <: \texttt{MyList[Challenge]}$, and the program compiles.

-At this point, if you understand contravariance, you should get the play-on-words in the title: *N[Subtype Metaprogramming] is N[Mostly Harmless]*.
+At this point, you should be able to appreciate the double entendre in the title: *N[Subtype Metaprogramming] is N[Mostly Harmless]*.

 ## Metaprogramming with Type Hints